For Physicians. By Physicians.™

 KEY POINTS:

-Clinical Risk Factors in Postmenopausal Women <65 Years of Age
+Postmenopausal Women <65 Years of Age

-• If ≥1 risk factor, “a reasonable approach” is to use a clinical risk assessment tool (see below)
+• If ≥1 clinical risk factor, “a reasonable approach” is to use a clinical risk assessment tool (see below)

 • Clinical risk factors include